Connect with others who understand.

 What Are the Symptoms of Hemophilia A?

-The most common symptom of hemophilia A is bleeding that won’t stop or keeps starting again after it ends.
-People with hemophilia A don’t necessarily bleed more often or faster than others, but they lose more blood because of the continued bleeding.
+The most common symptom of hemophilia A is bleeding that won’t stop or keeps restarting after it ends.
+People with hemophilia A don’t bleed faster than others, but they lose more blood because clotting takes longer.

 Babies with severe hemophilia A may be fussy because they’re in pain from bleeds.
-They may also experience large hematomas (areas of congealed blood under the skin’s surface), develop lumps on their heads or other places from bleeding, or even have breathing trouble related to bleeding issues.
+They may also experience large hematomas, develop lumps on their heads or elsewhere from bleeding, or even have difficulty breathing because of bleeding issues.

 How Common Is Hemophilia A?